abwildan/abwildan.github.io/content/tech/exa.md

 ---
-title: "Exa-Eza as a Modern Replacement of ls"
+title: "Exa-Eza as a Modern Replacement for ls"
 date: 2024-11-06T21:45:18+07:00
 draft: false
 cover: ""